Circular Array Technique

 , end

-pointers, and elements within the arr
+pointers, and the elements in the arr

 array: